Providers

 Appeals and Grievances Providers (Pharmacies/Pharmacists)

-Presbyterian Health Plan and Presbyterian Insurance company manages all appeals and grievances for providers (pharmacies/pharmacists) related to coverage determinations and the formulary review process.
+Presbyterian Health Plan and Presbyterian Insurance Company, Inc. manages all appeals and grievances for providers related to coverage determinations and the formulary review process.
 Certain specialized services and prescription drugs require a prior authorization or inpatient notification before being rendered to patients and members.

 For pharmacy related prior authorization information visit our Authorizations page